nwherman1724/react-portfolio/README.md

 WHEN I view the header
 THEN I am presented with the developer's name and navigation with titles corresponding to different (x)sections of the portfolio
 WHEN I view the navigation titles
-THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
+THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted (x)
 WHEN I click on a navigation title
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted (x)
 WHEN I load the portfolio the first time
 THEN the About Me title and section are selected by default WHEN I am presented with the About Me section